johsieders/essays/content/16-battle-of-bosworth.md

 gates, towns Richard had been at pains to insure.
 Henry was also joined by the Welsh captain Rhys ap Thomas and by Sir George Talbot followed by 500 Shropshire men.

-Richard knew about Henry’s landing four days later, on Thursday 11th August, being correctly reported that Henry’s army was pitifully small and ill-equipped.
+Richard knew about Henry’s landing four days later, on *Thursday 11th August*, being correctly reported that Henry’s army was pitifully small and ill-equipped.
 As he was also unaware of the Welsh captain’s treason, he completely underestimated the danger.

 It was only on *Monday 15th August* that Richard learnt what was really going on.
 He was “sore moved